Mark-Assessment/j-tamburro-todolist-m2-2/README.md

 # To-Do List

+For my Milestone Project 2 in L5 Web Application Development, I have designed and created a To-Do List.
+This has been created with the intention of users being able to add a list of tasks with the ability of checking them off, editing them, deleting them and storing them.
+This website has been developed in such a way that it is very simple to use, as well as being fully accessible and responsive, covering a range of different devices.

 ## User Stories
 -- As a User...
 - I would like to be able to have a simple application that allows me to add a list of tasks that I would like to complete.